Herbs

 Borage

-Borage is an annual herb whose leaves and petals are both edible.
-Leaves have a cucumber taste and are used in salads (mildly toxic if eaten raw in large quantities).
-The flowers have a sweet honey flavor, perfect for decorating desserts or garnishing drinks.
-Also used as an herbal medicine.
-An excellent companion plant for tomatoes, squash, and strawberries — attracts bees and other pollinators.
+Beautiful blue star-shaped flowers with a mild cucumber flavor.
+Borage is a triple-threat: ornamental beauty, culinary herb, and powerhouse companion plant that draws pollinators from across the garden.
 Growing tips: Direct sow in spring — borage does not transplant well but grows quickly from seed.
 It self-sows enthusiastically, so you will likely only need to plant it once.
 The flowers are stunning frozen in ice cubes for summer drinks.
 Young leaves taste like cucumber and are excellent in salads, though they get prickly when mature.
-One of the best companion plants in the garden — it repels tomato hornworm and attracts pollinators.
+Borage is one of the best companion plants for tomatoes, squash, and strawberries — it repels tomato hornworm and attracts pollinators.

 $6.00